The Good Dinosaur: Plot

 Nash, Ramsey and their father Butch are in the middle of a cattle drive, but have lost their herd of Bison Latifrons longhorns.
 Arlo suggests they make use of Spot's tracking skills; Spot successfully locates the longhorns, but Butch senses the presence of cattle rustlers.
-Arlo and Spot lure the four rustler Velociraptors into the open, allowing Butch and his family to attack and drive them away.
-Arlo saves Butch's life during the battle; after sharing stories round a campfire, the Tyrannosaurs allow Arlo and Spot to travel with them.
+Arlo and Spot lure the four rustler Dromaeosaurids into the open, allowing Butch and his family to attack and drive them away.
+Arlo saves Butch's life during the battle; after sharing stories around a campfire, the Tyrannosaurs allow Arlo and Spot to travel with them.
 Once Arlo spots his home mountains in the distance, he and Spot thank Butch's family and separate from them.
 They later notice an adult feral caveman in the distance; Spot is intrigued, but Arlo insists they continue on.

 As another storm approaches, the pterodactyls reappear, attack Spot, and carry him away.
 Arlo attempts to intervene, but is pushed off a cliff by one of the pterodactyls and gets entangled in vines.
 While semi-conscious, Arlo has a vision of Henry, who affirms that Arlo has become braver and encourages him to go after Spot.
-Arlo frees himself, runs through the storm until he catches up to the pterodactyls, and with Spot's help fights them off and sends them floating down a river.
+Arlo frees himself, runs through the storm until he catches up to the pterodactyls, and, with Spot's help, he fights them off and sends them floating down a river.
 Spot is also knocked into the river, just as a landslide triggers a megatsunami.
 Arlo leaps into the water to shield Spot, and the two are washed over a waterfall.
 Arlo drags himself and Spot to the shore, where they rest before continuing on.

 As they approach Arlo's home, the caveman returns with his wife and children.
 They and Spot show great interest in one another, so Arlo reluctantly encourages Spot to go with this new family instead of staying with him.
 The two share a heartfelt goodbye, and Arlo returns home to his overjoyed family, making his mark between those of his father and mother on the silo.